shleen/aides-memoire/FSD.md

 # Software Development Methodologies
-Software & IT forms part of a very much legitimate industry.
-There is a need for increasingly complex systems to be built.
-These tasks are very nearly impossible to accomplish without a comprehensive plan. & since it really doesn't make sense to develop an entire system before embarking on a new project.
-So, methodologies!
+The IT industry is very much legitimate.
+There is a demand for increasingly complex systems.
+These systems are very nearly impossible to build without a comprehensive plan.
+Since it doesn't make sense to devise a plan from scratch before each new project, we have methodologies!

 These methodologies can be charted on a spectrum, ranging from **predictive, plan-driven** schemes like the Waterfall model, to **adaptive, change-driven** schemes like the Agile model.

 ## The Waterfall Methodology
-Loosely analogous to construction & manufacturing workflows, in the sense that it is highly **sequential**.
-Maybe its most distinctive characteristic is it's policy of no backtracking.
-Completion of the design process is completion of the design process.
+Loosely analogous to construction & manufacturing workflows, in the sense that the waterfall methodology is highly **sequential**, where it's policy of no backtracking is perhaps its most distinctive characteristic.

-This means that projects developed with this methodology typically share several characteristics.
+Projects developed with this methodology typically share several characteristics.

 1. (very) **specific & stable project requirements**.
 It's pretty self-explanatory why.